 - 2 tsp extra virgin olive oil

 - 1 small onion or 1/2 medium onion, chopped

 - Vegan mozzarella.
 I used Miyoko’s Creamery Vegan Mozz.
 Chao Vegan Slices in Original and Follow Your Heart Mozarella also work well

-Whisk together the chickpea flour, water, ground flaxseed, baking powder, extra virgin olive oil, sea salt, and nutritional yeast until the mixture is smooth.
+Whisk together the chickpea flour, water, ground flaxseed, extra virgin olive oil, sea salt, and nutritional yeast until the mixture is smooth.
 Stir in the tomato, basil, and onion.
 Then break apart whatever cheese you’re using into small fistfuls and add about 4 of those to the mixture.

 You are now done.
 Enjoy!